 You may have freedom with the content you want to put up, but you also have to ensure you’re not wasting your resources or readers’ time.
 How could this content help your readers’ cause?
 Can they extract information that will help them make relevant decisions?

 To help your audience drive decisions in their lives, your B2B SaaS SEO content strategy should have a healthy dose of in-depth guides, case studies, and whitepapers.
-If you have a vast library containing these content categories, there’s a massive chance that you will rank high on search engine results.
+If you have a vast library containing these content categories, there’s a massive chance that you will improve your search engine rankings.

 In particular, case studies have proven to be a great source of authoritative juice for SaaS websites.
 Case studies present how a SaaS product has helped address the specific needs of its customers or clients.
 This does not just inform the reader regarding the product’s features, but it also tells them that the product works.